Revocable Living Trusts

 How does a revocable living trust provide privacy to my family?

-During the probate process, your family will need to file the last will and testament and information regarding your assets.
+During the probate process, your family needs to file the last will and testament and information regarding your assets.
 The public could discover the persons you named or didn’t name in your last will and testament.
 They can also see sensitive information both about your assets and your family.
 A living trust completely avoids this issue.

 A Maryland estate planning attorney often drafts the trust agreement so the IRS continues to treat you as the assets’ owner.
-Doing so avoids the higher tax rates that apply to income earned by a trust.
+Doing so avoids the higher tax rates that apply to income earned by a living trust.

 How is a living trust different from a will?

-There are substantial differences between living trusts and a last will.
-Usually you transfer your assets to a living trust during your lifetime, while a last will transfers assets you still held at death.
+There are substantial differences between living trusts and a will.
+Usually you transfer your assets to a living trust during your lifetime, while a will transfers assets you still held at death.

 Unlike a will, a living trust does not require probate, which is the process of obtaining court approval for a person’s estate to be distributed to heirs.
 The transfer of assets to the heirs is usually quicker and less expensive when using a living trust compared to a will.
 Additionally, living trusts offer more privacy and flexibility than a will as they are not public documents.